Myvar/icos-dev/api-docs.md

 ## Delete

 ``https://api.myvar.cloud/build/{guid}/delete``
-Deletes both the uploaded binarys and artifacts related to this build.
+Deletes both the uploaded binaries and artifacts related to this build.